-Shari (vinegar rice) used for making sushi is kept in a rice tub and normally placed by the hand the chef uses to shape the rice.
+Shari (vinegared rice or sushi rice) used for making sushi is kept in a rice tub and normally placed by the hand the chef uses to shape the rice.
 The chef places his shaping hand in the tub and takes out several hundred grains of rice.
 It is said that a skilled chef can consistently grab the same number of grains with an error of only a few grains, every time.
 This is the result of many years of training.

-*Jiro Ono is the owner of Sukiyabashi Jiro, a sushi restaurant in Ginza that has earned the status of a three Michelin stars for 11 consecutive years.
+*Jiro Ono is the owner of Sukiyabashi Jiro, a sushi restaurant in Ginza that has earned the status of three Michelin stars for 12 consecutive years.

 We hope this information will be helpful.